KISRDevelopment/Full-Stack-Dev/development_tools/commandline.rst

   |

 - | **sudo**
-  | Super User DO is a command that escalate and run the giving command as **root**
+  | Super User DO is a command that escalates and runs the given command as **root**
   |

 - | **``** or **${}**
-  | Backticks command; which execute the command inside it and return the output
+  | Backticks command; which executes the command inside it and returns the output:
   | ``cat `ls *txt```
   |